Advice for Women in IT

 The session began with each of the women on stage introducing themselves and sharing a bit about their experience as women in IT and then took questions from the audience.
 Once the floor opened for questions, they didn’t stop until the session was over.

-From “Who is a leader in your career you want to emulate?” to “How do you work to mentor women in STEM?” the audience was full of questions — and the panel had answers.
-Here are just a few of the topics that came up, and their advice to women in IT.
+From “Who is a leader in your career you want to emulate?” to “How do you work to mentor women in

 Leadership Skills Worth Cultivating

 Denise shared her respect for her Vice President’s emotional intelligence.
-She said he doesn’t react too quickly; if something big happens, rather than firing off an emotional email, he responds with “let’s talk about this in our next one-on-one.”
+She said he doesn’t react too quickly; if something big happens, rather than firing off an emotional email, he responds with “Let’s talk about this in our next one-on-one.”
 The panel, in general, agreed that it was important that women don’t forget that we can still learn important skills from the men in leadership around us.
 In particular, Denise’s description of his “cool head” approach to problems struck a chord with me; it’s a skill I’m always seeking to improve.

 Michelle mentioned a female leader on an all-male team who was particularly passionate about mentoring other women in IT and who had a huge impact on her life.
 This particular woman, Michelle said, would make a point to pull other women into meetings to observe or sit down to do lunch and mentor pretty much any woman who asked.
 It was an important reminder that we can all make a difference and help encourage others and that sometimes it’s as simple as sharing a meal and being open to answering questions.